A First-time Business Owner’s Guide to Accounting

 • It helps evaluate your business’s performance by helping you understand what’s going on with your business financially and compare the current data with previous accounting records to allocate budget efficiently.

-• Proper accounting records help you stay legally compliant by appropriately addressing liabilities like sales taxes, value-added taxes, income taxes, pension funds, etc.
+• Proper accounting records help you stay legally compliant by appropriately addressing liabilities like sales taxes, value added taxes, income taxes, pension funds, etc.

 • Your financial records play a vital role in helping you create a budget and future projections based on historical data so that your operations remain profitable.